-But you don’t need to buy a Fire TV or Fire TV Stick to get Amazon Instant Video on your television.
-In fact, if you already have a Chromecast or an Android TV set-top box, you probably don’t need anything else at all.
-Here’s how to get Amazon’s video content onto your television without paying an extra cent.
+Never fear: If you’re a Chromecast or Chromecast Ultra owner, you don’t need to buy a Fire TV or Fire TV Stick to get Amazon Instant Video on your television.
+In fact, you don’t need anything else at all.
+Here’s how to get Amazon’s best video content onto your TV without paying an extra dime.

 What you’ll need

 Now you’re ready to Cast.
-Navigate to Amazon Instant Video here and select a movie or television show in you library, or if you’re an Amazon Prime subscriber, pick a video that’s included in Prime.
+Navigate to Amazon Instant Video and select a movie or television show in your library — or if you’re an Amazon Prime subscriber, pick a video that’s included in Prime.
 Make sure your television is on and your Chromecast or Android TV device is connected.
 Click the Cast icon in the corner of your browser, then click on a Chromecast or Android TV device.
 Your tab’s video and audio will appear on your television.
 Click Play and you can sit back and enjoy your video on the big screen.

 The Cast button has a few options you might want to consider.
-As of fall 2015, it can Cast video in standard (480p), high (720p), or extreme quality (720p, but with a higher bitrate).
-Click the Cast icon, then the settings icon (the gear) to change your streaming quality.
-You can also mute or unmute the audio with the volume button, but there is no option to change the volume level — you’ll have to adjust it with your TV remote.
+Streaming quality is up to 1080p, but will be determined by the quality of your internet connection and speed of your Chromecast or Android TV Device.
+You mute or unmute the audio with the volume button, but there is no option to change the volume level — you’ll have to adjust it with your TV remote.

 The Google Cast extension can cast any tab with any content, so almost any web video will work, not just the ones on Amazon.
 When you’re finished, simply close the tab or click the Cast icon and then “Stop casting” to end your session.